 The Fox International Fellows Program is designed to enhance mutual understanding between the peoples of the United States and other countries by promoting international scholarly exchanges and collaborations among the next generation of leaders.
 To accomplish this goal, the program seeks to identify and nurture those students who are interested in harnessing scholarly knowledge to respond to the world’s most pressing challenges.
 For these reasons, the program especially welcomes students enrolled in the social sciences and kindred disciplines in the humanities and professional schools.

-Yale University will cover expenses directly with UBC-Yale Fox Fellows for one year starting in September.
+Yale University will cover expenses directly with UBC-Yale Fox Fellows for 10 months starting in mid-August.
 Grants include:

 - Visa support

 - Round trip airfare

 - Health insurance

 UBC-Yale Fox Fellows will be responsible for continuing their pre-existing fee arrangements with The University of British Columbia.

 There is no funding to cover any expenses for dependents.

 Graduate level students pursuing Doctoral or Masters level degrees.
 The Fox International Fellowship is NOT open to postdoctoral applicants.
 US citizens are not eligible to apply, unless they have citizenship of another country and have never studied (Undergraduate and Graduate level) in the US.